Transport Dependency: Optimal Transport Based Dependency Measures: Transport dependency: general properties

-\newparagraph{Convexity and invariance} The optimal transport cost $\ot_c$ is convex in both of its arguments.
-As a consequence, the transport dependency $\td$ can also be shown to be convex, albeit with some restrictions.
-Following the arguments in \textcite[Theorem~4.8]{villani2008}, it is straightforward to establish convexity on subsets of $\PP(X\times Y)$ that share (at least) one marginal.
+\paragraph{Convexity and invariance.} The optimal transport cost $\ot_c$ in \eqref{eq:ot-definition} is a convex functional in both of its arguments \parencite[Theorem~4.8]{villani2008}.
+Similarly, the transport dependency $\td$ can be shown to be convex on subsets of $\PP(X\times Y)$ that share (at least) one marginal.